scalameta/mdoc/docs/docusaurus.md

 > Skip this part if you are not using Travis CI

-Next, update .travis.yml to trigger `docs/docusaurusPublishGhpages` on successful merge into master and on tag push.
+Next, update .travis.yml to trigger `docs/docusaurusPublishGhpages` on successful merge into main and on tag push.
 There are many ways to do this, but I recommend using Travis
 ["build stages"](https://docs.travis-ci.com/user/build-stages/).
 It's not necessary to use build stages but they make it easy to avoid publishing the